Supervision

 Lukas K. Pokorny

-I have a long-standing interest in the millenarian dimension of new religious movements from a doctrinal point of view.
-Millenarianism is defined here as a belief focussing upon an all-embracing salvational transformation of the current world order.
-At present, I am particularly focused on exploring the distinctive ethnocentric and soteriological elements of the broad spectrum of millenarian expression of East Asian new religious movements.
+I define millenarianism as a belief focussing upon an all-embracing salvational transformation of the current world order.
+At present, I am particularly focused on exploring the distinctive ethnocentric and soteriological elements of the broad spectrum of millenarian expression of new religious movements.
 Another prime question of my research is how millenarian thinking sanctions and facilitates the versatile mundane (i.e., social, political, and economic) engagement of these groups.
-Supervision is offered on the above but also the wider field of millenarian studies, including historical and anthropological research beyond the context of (East Asian) new religious, and the nexus between catastrophic millenarianism and violence.
+Supervision is offered on the above but also the wider field of millenarian studies, including historical and anthropological research beyond the context of new religious movements, and the nexus between catastrophic millenarianism and violence.

 Myth, Heroes, and Religion